 Perhaps your child recently finished swimming lessons and is now interested in continuing to grow their skills.
 Maybe they’ve developed a love of the water and a competitive spirit you want to support.
 Or possibly you’re looking for a safe form of healthy recreation for staying active.

 No matter the reason, Swim Team can be a great option for keeping kids moving, helping them learn about healthy competition, and having fun.
-To help you decide if Swim Team is a good option for your child, we reached out to Jen Rezac, director of swim programming for Life Time Aquatics, to get her insights on some commonly asked questions about the offering.
+To help you decide if Swim Team is a good option for your child, we reached out to Jen Rezac, director of kids and aquatics education at Life Time, to get her insights on some commonly asked questions about the offering.

 What are the benefits to enrolling my child in Swim Team?